 Wikipedia divides the spelling geographically: mold (US / CA) or mould (UK / NZ / AU / ZA / IN / CA).
 We are in Victoria, B.C. but most of Canada falls somewhere in the middle.
 Traditionally Canadian environmental consultants have always used the British spelling (and still do), although mold is becoming much more common in many publications.
-We can provide options and pricing for asbestos removal.
+Canadian HAZ-MAT Environmental specializes in the removal of asbestos services and we can provide options and pricing for removing your asbestos and other hazardous materials including mould – note mould is often part of the asbestos removal process.
 We try to use the language of our customers and when we ask people which version of the word they use, and research what people are searching for on Google, it appears they predominately use the US version “Mold”.

 Mold, Mould, & Google